Higher oil lifts stocks before Fed rate decision

 Steady jobs growth and falling unemployment, on the other hand, might be enough to sway U.S. policymakers to raise rates.

-The pan-European FTSEurofirst 300 index rose 1.6 percent at 1,427.55, with buying spurred by the world's No. 1 beer maker's Anheuser-Busch InBev proposal to acquire rival SABMiller.
+The pan-European FTSEurofirst 300 index .FTEU3 rose 1.6 percent at 1,427.55, with buying spurred by the world's No. 1 beer maker's Anheuser-Busch InBev (ABI.BR) proposal to acquire rival SABMiller SAB.L.

 The MSCI world equity index, which tracks shares in 45 nations, rose 4.95 points or 1.26 percent, to 398.65.